Bolinas Fire Protection District

 The Bolinas Fire Protection District provides fire protection, emergency medical care, and disaster management to the community of Bolinas.
 The size of the District is approximately ten and a half square miles, reaching from Dogtown at the north to Volunteer Canyon at the south, Ridgecrest Blvd. (on top of Mt.
 Tamalpais) to the east and the Pacific Ocean to the west.
 The Bolinas Fire Department serves a resident population of approximately 2,500 people as well as thousands of visitors to the beaches and trails within the District and responds to over two hundred and fifty emergency calls a year.

-The Fire District employs a paid fire chief, a paid captain and firefighter, and about eighteen volunteer firefighters, most of whom are certified Emergency Medical Technicians.
+The Fire District employs a full-time fire chief, firefighter, and administrative manager, along with about eighteen volunteer firefighters, most of whom are certified Emergency Medical Technicians.
 The Department's rescue/command vehicle is staffed twenty four hours a day, seven days a week by either a paid firefighter or a qualified volunteer Duty Officer.
 Bolinas Fire Department dispatching is handled by Marin County Fire Department from their headquarters in Woodacre.
 A paramedic ambulance is provided by Marin County Fire Department and comes from Point Reyes Station, approximately twenty minutes away.
 During the summer months, Marin County Fire Department staffs a second paramedic ambulance which is quartered in Stinson Beach and serves the Bolinas and Stinson Beach communities by agreement with the Stinson Beach Fire Protection District, the Bolinas Fire Protection District, and the County of Marin, reducing the response time for Advanced Life Support services to about ten minutes.

 The Fire Department staff is available to Bolinas residents to answer questions or inspect your property for fire safety and related concerns (fireplace and wood stove installation, roads - access and escape routes, recommended brush clearance, and disaster planning, for example).

-The five directors of the Fire Protection District are elected by voters in the District to four year terms and meet at the Firehouse at 100 Mesa Road on the fourth Monday of each month at 7:00 PM.
-The volunteers meet Thursday evenings at 7:00 PM for training.
+The five directors of the Fire Protection District are elected by voters in the District to four year terms and meet at the Firehouse at 100 Mesa Road on the fourth Wednesday of each month at 7:00 PM, unless otherwise noticed.
+The volunteers meet Tuesday evenings at 7:00 PM for training.
 Call 868-1566 for information on Fire District activities or if you are interested in becoming a volunteer firefighter.